ChristianKouris/gomoku-ai/README.md

 Note
 ------
 - Make sure to start early.
-It requires more work than previous assignments.
+This PA requires more work than previous assignments.
 - Check this [survey article](http://mcts.ai/pubs/mcts-survey-master.pdf) for more info on MCTS.